-If A is true, then B is true; If A is true, then B is true; B is true; A is false; Therefore, A becomes more plausible.
-Therefore, B becomes less plausible.
+(Premise) If A is true, then B is true; If A is true, then B is true;

+(Evidence) B is true; A is false;

+(Conclusion) A becomes more plausible.
+B becomes less plausible.

-It does not offer a proof that a proposition is true or false and may lead to errors.
-However, it is very useful in decision making, when deduction is not possible, which happens quite frequently in the real world and in everyday life (see Jaynes, 2003).
+Induction does not offer a proof that a proposition is true or false and may lead to errors.
+However, it is very useful in decision making, when deduction is not possible, which is the case quite frequently in the real world and in everyday life (see Jaynes, 2003).